Every other week, we’ll bring you an updated look at the candidates for the major awards around the NHL…

 1. Evgeni Malkin, PIT

+Two weeks ago I took Malkin off the top three here.
+I have a pretty good feeling he is here to stay.
 It goes without saying, but ‘Geno has been magnificent this season.
-He battled through injury in the first quarter, but has turned it on ever since Sidney Crosby re-exited the lineup, putting the Penguins on his back during their 10-2-1 run since Jan.
-11. Malkin leads the NHL in points after his five-point game against Winnipeg.
-During the Pens’ great run as a team, every goal or assist of Malkin’s seems to be coming at a key time in the game.
+He battled through injury in the first quarter, but has turned it on ever since Sidney Crosby re-exited the lineup, putting the Penguins on his back during their current seven-game win streak.
+Malkin leads the NHL in points at the All-Star break and has been downright dominant in the last 21 games (17 goals, 34 points); of late, every goal or assist seems to be coming at a key time in the game.
 There isn’t a better player in the world right now.

 You could make an argument that no player has meant more to his team than Giroux to the Flyers.
 The 23-year-old budding star is Mr. Everything for the Flyers and is elite in many facets of the game.
 Giroux, who is tied for second in the NHL in points, has been clutch for his team all year.
-His MVP stock has dropped a bit since the Winter Classic, especially because the Flyers have not been the same team.
-Expect Giroux and the Flyers to turn it around down the stretch.
+His production has slowed a bit, though, with zero goals since the Winter Classic.
+Expect him to turn it around, but his stock has dropped a tad in the MVP race.

 1. Henrik Lundqvist, NYR

-Lundqvist continues to be a stalwart and is actually getting better as this season goes along.
+Lundqvist continues to be a stalwart and has been lights-out since Dec.
+11 (1.55 GAA, .946 SV%).
 He’s a big reason why the Blueshirts are playing their best hockey of the year and have taken the lead in the Eastern Conference.
 ‘King Henrik’ is also arguably playing the best of his career.
 If he continues to put up these numbers, he’ll be near the top of the Vezina discussion the rest of the way.

-Quick continues to rise in the Vezina race, and this week leapfrogs Tim Thomas.
+Quick gets the nod over the likes of Jimmy Howard and Pekka Rinne for the third slot here.
 Playing on the west coast, not the entire hockey world gets to see Quick go to work every game.
 But Quick has been the catalyst for a Kings team that has (a) been inconsistent through the first four months and (b) had a hard time scoring goals.
-He is ranked in the top three in the following categories – shutouts (T-1st), GAA (3rd) and save percentage (3rd).
+He is ranked in the top five in shutouts (1st), GAA (4th) and save percentage (4th).

 1. Shea Weber, NSH

-There isn’t much separating the top three (or top seven, for that matter), but Weber means everything to the Preds and is unquestionably among the elite on the blueline.
-He is second on the Preds in points (37), first in plus/minus (+20) and is a big reason why the power play is ranked second in the NHL.
+There isn’t much separating the top three, but Weber means everything to the Preds and is unquestionably among the elite on the blueline.
+He is second on the Preds in points (34), first in plus/minus (+16) and is a big reason why the power play is ranked second in the NHL.
 He has shown on many occasions this season why he’s an all-around dominant defenseman with countless Norris-like performances.

 2. Zdeno Chara, BOS

-Chara has been his dominant self since the start of Novembers, racking up 25 points and a plus-25 rating in 40 games.
+Chara has been his dominant self during the Bruins’ amazing three-month stretch, racking up 23 points and a plus-25 rating in 35 games.
+He leads all defensemen with his plus-26 rating this season and is averaging 25:01 of ice time.
 ‘Big Z’, who is always in the Norris discussion, has been invaluable to the Bruins’ success in recent years.
 2011-12 is no different.
-He changes the way opponents game-plan, which is a sign that he is a special defenseman.

 3. Erik Karlsson, OTT

-Ottawa proved many doubters wrong by sitting six points outside of the conference lead at the All-Star break – and Karlsson had a lot to do with that.
-Despite the team’s recent slide, they wouldn’t be in playoff contention without Karlsson.
-There isn’t much offensive depth to begin with, so Karlsson’s league-leading production from the back end (41 assists, 50 points) has been crucial.
-The 21-year-old, on pace for 70 points, has been Ottawa’s MVP this season.
+Ottawa has proved many doubters wrong by sitting six points outside of the conference lead at the All-Star break – and Karlsson has a lot to do with that.
+There isn’t much offensive depth for the Senators up front, so Karlsson’s league-leading production from the back end (40 assists, 47 points) has been crucial.
+The 21-year-old, on pace for 76 points, has arguably been Ottawa’s MVP this season.

 To say Henrique has been a pleasant surprise in New Jersey would be an understatement.
 Henrique is fourth on the Devils in points and was a point-per-game player since the start of November before a recent drop-off.
-He may not have the flashiness like Nugent-Hopkins, but they are now tied in points.
-Henrique currently leads the Calder race by a smidge.
+He may not have the flashiness like Nugent-Hopkins, but you better believe Henrique is one of the few favorites for this award.

 JACK ADAMS AWARD